-5.4) If following the completion of the first innings, owing to a delayed start to the second innings or a suspension of play during the second innings, there is insufficient time for the Team batting second to face the same number of entitled overs as completed in the first innings, then the umpires shall reduce the number of overs in the second innings by 1 for every completed 3.5 minutes of subsequent time lost - down to the minimum of 20 overs to constitute a Match.

-5.5) On every occasion where there is a reduction of overs during the second innings, then a new Revised Target Score will be required, which will be calculated by the D/L method.

-5.6) In the event of a suspension occurring in the middle of an over, the number of full overs remaining to be bowled will be calculated, and any balls remaining to be bowled in the over during which play was suspended, will be added.

-5.7) Before taking the field to resume play, the Umpires will confirm with the Scorers and inform the Captains accordingly of the newly Revised Target Score.
+- 5.4) If following the completion of the first innings, owing to a delayed start to the second innings or a suspension of play during the second innings, there is insufficient time for the Team batting second to face the same number of entitled overs as completed in the first innings, then the umpires shall reduce the number of overs in the second innings by 1 for every completed 3.5 minutes of subsequent time lost down to the minimum of 20 overs to constitute a Match. - 5.5) On every occasion where there is a reduction of overs during the second innings, then a new Revised Target Score will be required, which will be calculated by the D/L method. - 5.6) In the event of a suspension occurring in the middle of an over, the number of full overs remaining to be bowled will be calculated, and any balls remaining to be bowled in the over during which play was suspended, will be added. - 5.7) Note that the calculation of number of overs lost in the second innings must take into account any time "gained" in the first innings.
+For example, team A is bowled out at 14:40 after 35 overs.
+After team B has been batting for 10 overs there is a 91 minute delay for rain.
+By a simple calculation it might be considered correct to reduce the second innings by 26 overs, and use DLS to calculate a revised target on that basis.
+However, this would be incorrect, as it would result in the match finishing unnecessarily early at (say) 18:30.
+In this example team B's innings should only start being reduced after an hour, so the innings should only be reduced by 8 overs. - 5.8) Before taking the field to resume play, the Umpires will confirm with the Scorers and inform the Captains accordingly of the newly Revised Target Score.